-Monitoring collects past data to understand how your strategy has worked.
-Social Listening monitors what users are saying about your company in that moment and transforms that information to take the necessary actions in the future.
+Tracking collects past data to understand how your strategy has worked.
+Social listening monitors what users are saying about your company in that moment and then transforms that information so you can take the necessary actions in the future.

 ✅ The use of data and information collected

-The data collected by monitoring is normally used to analyze and compare campaigns on social media.
+The data collected by social media tracking is normally used to analyze and compare campaigns on social media.
 The information gathered by social listening is used to reconsider a general or branding strategy.

 ✅ Qualitative and quantitative data

-Monitoring is focused on metrics, like tracking the number of likes or interactions.
-On the other hand, social listening is focused on collecting qualitative information to understand the perception and idea that users have towards your company.
+Social media tracking is focused on metrics, like tracking the number of likes or interactions.
+Social listening, on the other hand, is focused on collecting qualitative information to understand the perception and idea that users have towards your company.

 If this is not enough to show how relevant social listening can be for your business, find below some other advantages that will convince you to apply it to your brand’s strategy: